Egilan/flutter_soloud_reverb/README.md

 If you are looking for a package to visualize audio using shaders or CustomPainter, please check out [audio_flux](https://pub.dev/packages/audio_flux).
 It uses this plugin for output and [flutter_recorder](https://pub.dev/packages/flutter_recorder) for input.

+Also, if you are building using Swift Package Manager (SPM), please check out [iOS and MacOS Configuration](https://docs.page/alnitak/flutter_soloud_docs/get_started/setup#ios-and-macos-configuration).

 ## Documentation

 - [Full Documentation](https://docs.page/alnitak/flutter_soloud_docs)